derailed/popeye/README.md

 Running the above docker command with `--rm` means that the container gets deleted when popeye exits.
 When you use `--save`, it will write it to /tmp in the container and then delete the container when popeye exits, which means you lose the output.
-To get around this, map /tmp to the container's /tmp:
+To get around this, map /tmp to the container's /tmp.
+NOTE: You can override the default output directory location by setting `POPEYE_REPORT_DIR` env variable.

 ```shell
   docker run --rm -it \